AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >
 >You may submit your support case if the following statements are true:
 >
->* The organization in question is named in the left column and ends in Commerce.
+>* The organization in question is named in the left column and ends in [!DNL Commerce].
 Your issue is related to that organization or an account associated with it.
 >* Your issue is that you can't log in to the Marketplace account or that you have a question about deploying an extension.
-> * Your issue isn't solely about requesting a refund for your Marketplace purchase(s).
+>* Your issue isn't solely about requesting a refund for your Marketplace purchase(s).
 >
->For issues relating to publishing your extension, having trouble purchasing, or requesting a refund on the [Adobe Commerce Marketplace](https://commercemarketplace.adobe.com/), you must contact the Commerce Marketplace team directly by email at commercemarketplacesupport@adobe.com.
+>For issues relating to publishing your extension, having trouble purchasing, or requesting a refund on the [Adobe Commerce Marketplace](https://commercemarketplace.adobe.com/), you must contact the [!DNL Commerce Marketplace] team directly by email at commercemarketplacesupport@adobe.com.

 #### Adobe Experience League start page {#experience-league-start-page}